Current Projects and Working Papers

 Miscellaneous Fun Stuff

 Cycling Involvements: Frequency Domain Time Series Analysis and Political Participation in the USA This paper shows that decomposing a time-series into periodic components can provide po- litically useful information about the shape of aggregate political participation in the United States.
 Specifically, it provides statistical tests for the periodicity of the aggregate time series of political participation and explains how this decomposition and associated tests work.
 Between 1973 and 1994 there appears to be an annual cycle in the reporting of political participation by respondents to a series of polls conducted by Gallup 10 times per year.
 This seasonality has been noted by in one other publication, by Rosenstone and Hansen (1993), but was explained as tied to a summer political cycle.
 In this article I suggest that this discovery has more to do with annual cycles in the composition of the Gallup sample than politics.
 I am currently trying to obtain detailed information on the monthly mail volume into and out of Congress.
 With this information, I will be able to test more directly if, despite the changes in sample composition of the Gallup polls, the political participation of Americans ought to be see as an "output" of Congressional mobilization or an "input" or in what way the flow of participation into Congress is related to the flow of mobilization out of it.
-Very drafty and still waiting for data on monthly mail to and from Congress.
+Very drafty.
+If someone has flows of mail to and from Congress, I would love to collaborate.
+I think this approach would be very useful for relating such nearly continuous political "signals".
 This paper contains a basic description of some frequency domain time series analysis as applied to a political science topic.

 Political Behavior